 I’ve been a storyteller all my life.

-I received my Bachelor’s degree in History at Hillsdale College.
+I received my B.A. in History.
 People have asked, “What do you do with a history degree?”
-Plenty, as it turns out!
+A lot, actually:

 - Write.
-With history, you don’t just write to convey dry information, but to tell a story of events and ideas.
+With history, you don’t just write to convey dry information, but to tell a story of events, people, and ideas.

 - Research.
-History requires you to build research skills by digging into numerous sources, old and new.
+History requires you to build research skills and seek out numerous sources.

 - See the big picture.
-A study of history often involves looking at trends that develop and unfold over hundreds or even thousands of years.
+A study of history often involves looking at trends that develop over decades or centuries.

-After graduating from college, I left my native Ohio for the Washington, D.C., area, where I wrote on medical, legal, security, and financial topics at the content agency Information, Inc. There, my clients included JP Morgan, the American Academy of Pediatrics, the Lab Products Association, the Center for Responsible Lending, and the Legal Marketing Association.
+I have written on medical, legal, security, and financial topics at the Washington, D.C.-area content agency Information, Inc (now part of SmithBucklin).
+Clients included the American Academy of Pediatrics, JP Morgan, the Lab Products Association, the Center for Responsible Lending, and the Legal Marketing Association.